Congressional District # 06

 Last Updated: January, 2015

 The Allied Paper, Inc./Portage Creek/Kalamazoo River Superfund site includes five disposal areas, five paper mill properties, an approximately 80-mile stretch of the Kalamazoo River from Morrow Dam to Lake Michigan, and a three-mile stretch of Portage Creek.

-At this time, the site is divided into five cleanup projects known as operable units (OUs):
+At this time, the site is divided into six cleanup projects known as operable units (OUs):

-• OU #5, Portage Creek and Kalamazoo River sediments.
+- OU #5, Portage Creek and Kalamazoo River sediments; and

 EPA proposed the site to the National Priorities List (NPL) in May 1989 and finalized the site on the NPL in August 1990.